4 Keys To An Effective HubSpot Strategy in 2022

-Contact Data (note: you may have different priorities for contacts at different stages of their lifecycle, make sure to include that!)
+1. Contact Data (Note: you may have different priorities for contacts at different stages of their lifecycle.
+Make sure to include that!)

-Once you’ve documented this, take an audit of this data in your HubSpot portal and make sure you’re structuring each of these properties in a way that allows you to create reports and assess performance.
+Once you’ve documented this, audit this data in your HubSpot portal and make sure you’re structuring each of these properties in a way that allows you to create reports and assess performance.

-For example, are you collecting Job Title on forms, but do so as an open single-line text field so contacts can type in whatever they want?
+For example, are you collecting job titles on forms, but doing so as an open single-line text field so contacts can type in whatever they want?

 Do you want to be able to segment by general job title/role for your email nurturing or your lead assignment?